defunkt/pystache/README.rst

 syntax.
 For a more complete (and more current) description of Mustache's behavior, see the official `Mustache spec`_.

-Pystache is `semantically versioned`_.
+Pystache is `semantically versioned`_ and can be found on PyPI_.
 This version of Pystache passes all tests in `version 1.0.3`_ of the spec.

 Logo: `David Phillips`_